gcwrights/gcwrights/README.md

 - 👋 Hi, I’m @gcwrights
-- 👀 I’m interested in basic Tutoring, writing and content creation
+- 👀 I am a basic Tutor, writer and content creator
-- 🌱 I’m currently learning Graphics designs
+- 🌱 I am into Graphics designs and  virtual assistant
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me at email obunikemg@gmail.com
 - 😄 Pronouns: ...